 - Scroll down to Backup Codes

 - When you click “Show Codes,” you will be shown your 10, 8 digit codes.

 These Gmail backup codes can then be Printed or Downloaded from here to be kept somewhere safe but accessible.

 How to Back Up Google Authenticator Codes

 Each Google Authenticator Code will need to be backed up individually.
-Therefore, if you do not have screenshots of your QR codes or your backup/secret keys, you will need to re-enable the authenticator from within the security settings on each site to be provided with these again.
+Therefore, if you do not have screenshots of your QR code or your backup/secret keys, you will need to re-enable the google authenticator app from within the security settings on each site to be provided with these again.